Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data

 \subsection{Spiking Neural Networks \& Neuromorphic Data}

 \Acp{SNN} are a class of neural networks that model the activity of biological neurons by using discrete events, or spikes, to represent the output of a neuron when it reaches a certain threshold.
-In contrast to traditional artificial neural networks, which operate on continuous-valued signals, \acp{SNN} are event-driven and incorporate the temporal dynamics of neural activity~\cite{tavanaei2019deep}. \Acp{SNN} comprise layers of interconnected spiking neurons, including input, hidden, and output layers.
-The input layer receives external stimuli transmitted to the hidden layer.
-The hidden layer processes this input and transmits the output to the output layer, which generates the network's final output.
-To train \acp{SNN}, a form of supervised learning called \ac{STDP} is typically used~\cite{abbott2000synaptic}. \Ac{STDP} modifies the strength of connections between neurons based on the relative timing of their spikes.
-Specifically, if neuron \emph{A} fires before neuron \emph{B}, the connection between \emph{A} and \emph{B} is strengthened, whereas if neuron \emph{B} fires before neuron \emph{A}, the connection is weakened.
-This allows the network to adapt to changing input patterns and improve its performance over time.
+In contrast to traditional artificial neural networks, which operate on continuous-valued signals, \acp{SNN} are event-driven and incorporate the temporal dynamics of neural activity~\cite{tavanaei2019deep}. \Acp{SNN} comprise layers of interconnected spiking neurons, including input, hidden, and output layers---similar to \acp{DNN}.

 Mathematically, the behavior of a spiking neuron can be modeled using the \ac{LIF} model, which describes the neuron's membrane potential as a function of time~\cite{hunsberger2015spiking}.
 The membrane potential of a neuron is a result of the sum of its inputs.
 When the membrane potential reaches a certain threshold $\Theta$, the neuron emits a spike, and its membrane potential is reset to a resting potential: